-Every NHS Foundation Trust has public and staff governors to represent the views of its local people and to help the Trust shape its plans for the future.
+Every NHS Foundation Trust has public, staff and appointed governors to represent the views of its local people and to help the Trust shape its plans for the future.

-There are 31 governors in total and they are elected by staff and the public or are nominated by our partner organisations, eg local primary care trusts and councils.
+There are 33 governor seats in total and they are elected by staff and the public or are appointed by our partner organisations, eg local authorities.

 The role of the elected public governors is to represent the views of Foundation Trust members and to help shape the direction of the organisation.

 They form the majority on the Trust’s Council of Governors, which has responsibility for: